Alfonso-Caballero/Home-Price-Prediction-ML-/README.md

 - `presentation/`: Contains a presentation summarizing key findings and results (e.g., in PDF format).
 - `dashboard/`: Includes the code and necessary files for the Power BI dashboard.

-## Results

-You can find the results and performance metrics in the `results/` directory.
-Additionally, trained models are saved in this directory for future use.

 ## Presentation

-In the `presentation/` directory, you will find a presentation that summarizes key findings and results from this project.
+In the `presentacion/` directory, you will find a presentation that summarizes key findings and results from this project.

 ## Dashboard

 We have created an interactive dashboard in Power BI to visualize the results.
-You can find the dashboard file in the `dashboard/` directory.
+You can find the dashboard file in the `presentacion/` directory.

 ## Contribution